Black Male Initiative (BMI) to Men of Color Initiative (MCI)

 The Black Male Initiative (BMI), a pilot project established in 2010 by the UIS Diversity Center intends to increase, encourage, and support the inclusion and educational success on male identifiying students of color, particularly African American Males (AAM).
 The program assists students in both, their academic and professional endeavors, promotes and advocates for an improved educational experience and quality of life at the University of Illinois Springfield.

 As a male empowerment program designed to address the needs of undergraduate men of color, the program encourages participants to exceed personally and professionally while gaining valuable leadership skills at UIS.
 The initiative endeavors to and has provided educational programs, developmental mentoring opportunities, and co-curricular experiences and activities to assist Men of Color to be successful.

-By aligning itself with the UIS Diversity Center, the program satisfies all the objectives that Center endeavors to provide.
+By aligning itself with the UIS Diversity Center, the program satisfies all the objectives that the Center endeavors to provide.
 The goal of the Diversity Center is to “foster a supportive environment for students to live, learn and grow as active members of the academic community and as individuals…through educational, cultural, and social programming activities and to assist in the recruitment, transition and retention of ethnic minority and underrepresented students at UIS.”

 Goals and Objectives

 The goals of the Men of Color Initiative are the following:

 - Strengthen the secondary-to-higher education pipeline to enable many more black and brown male students to attend college;

 - Increase admission and graduation rates at the University of Illinois Springfield;

 - Improve faculty and staff education to prepare campus to address the needs of the men of color;

 - Improve the employment prospects for black and brown males after leaving UIS;

 - Reduce the attrition rate of men of color at UIS;

 - Establish benchmarks and hold the campus and accountable for addressing the needs of men of color,

 - Provide strong campus leadership on the challenges facing black and brown youth and men in the greater Springfield community and beyond.